rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 ## 1.23.6 Persons or bodies not explicitly named

-<a name="1.23.6.1">1.23.6.1</a> If no person or body is explicitly named in a [Statement of responsibility relating to the title proper](/DCRMR/sor/Statement-of-responsiblity-relating-to-the-title-proper/), transcribe the statement as other title information.
+<a name="1.23.6.1">1.23.6.1</a> If no person or body is explicitly named in a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsiblity-relating-to-title-proper/), transcribe the statement as other title information.
 Such statements will generally contain words like “translated,” “edited,” “compiled,” etc.

 >Example:
 >Title proper: <CITE>The folowing of Christ</CITE>